MrFriendCS/MrFriendCS.github.io/ah-cs/sdd/AH-SDD-Lockers/README.md

 * unlock a locker
 * get the information about a locker (locker number, pupil name, and locked status)
 * search for unlocked lockers
-* search for the locker number of a specific pupil
+* search for the locker number(s) of a specific pupil
 * assign a locker to a pupil

 ## Tasks

 1. Create a UML use case diagram to represent the system.

+2. Identify 3 end user requirements.

+3. Identify 3 functional requirements